Scanbuy-Inc/dcoupon-public-docs/coupons-api/README.md

 + Encrypting user's cards number:

-userCards must be encrypted using UTF-8 encoding and the AES/ECB/PKCS7Padding 128b algorithm.
-The string to sign should be the list of users cards numbers separated by semicolons ';' The string must be signed using the loyalty program secret key.
+String objects (userCard & secret key) must be convert to UTF-8, invoke the getBytes method and specify the UTF-8 encoding identifier as a parameter.
+The getBytes method returns an array of bytes in UTF-8 format. userCard must be encrypted using UTF-8 encoding and the AES/ECB/PKCS7Padding 128b algorithm.
+The string must be signed using the loyalty program secret key.
 The encrypted text must be Base64 URL encoded when added in the request

 If a request can't be resolved, an error JSON response will be returned with the following structure: